AudairPetri/SiteSimplesResposivo/README.md

 # SiteSimplesResposivo
-Project made with HTML5 and CSS3 by youtube.com/watch?v=PuyZAUyZYDI
+Project made with HTML5 and CSS3 based on youtube.com/watch?v=PuyZAUyZYDI

 This is my first front-end project.
 It's a website containing informations of an IT event, where people are talking about the IT world and selling their products and projects.